dseeni/dotfiles-1/README.md

 ## Requirements

-- Ensure you have either vim >= 8.0 or neovim installed
+- Ensure you have either vim >= 8.0 or neovim installed.
+I personally get much better performance with neovim with these plugins, so that's what I recommend.
+My fish config aliases `vim` to `nvim`.

 These dotfiles are designed to work best with the Kitty terminal emulator, although any other emulator can be used.
 - Download and install the latest kitty binaries here - https://sw.kovidgoyal.net/kitty/binary.html.
 If you want to use a different terminal emulator, configure your terminal background color to `#3a3a3a` for best integration with my vim/tmux config.